Cosmic Neutrino Decoupling and its Observable Imprints: Insights from Entropic-Dual Transport: The Evolution of Neutrino Distribution Functions and their Conjugates in Weak Decoupling

 As in the 2-parameter model described above, the parameter $\alpha_0(\Tcm{})$ is conjugate to the mean number of neutrinos and $\alpha_1(\Tcm{})$ is conjugate to the mean energy.
 The parameter $\alpha_2(\Tcm{})$ is conjugate to the average square of neutrino energy.

 Just as was done for the 2-parameter model, we performed a density-weighted fit of the model shown in Eq.~\eqref{eq:3param_fit_def} to the output of the \burst code, using the same weighting function.
 Figure~\ref{fig:alpha_evolution_quadratic_fit} shows that this 3-parameter model provides an excellent fit to the neutrino occupation probability calculated from full transport calculation throughout the epoch of neutrino decoupling.
 While the goodness of fit for the 2-parameter model was $1-\rho^2\approx 0.07$, the 3-parameter model fit achieves $1-\rho^2<0.0025$ throughout the whole epoch of interest, and describes the late-time asymptotic spectrum with $1-\rho^2<0.001$.
 The best-fit parameters and goodness of fit as defined in Eq.~\eqref{eq:goodness_of_fit} for the quadratic model are shown as a function of $\Tcm{}$ in Figure~\ref{fig:alpha_evolve_quadratic}.
-To further emphasize how accurately this 3-parameter model describes the neutrino distribution, we show the fractional difference between the best fit model and the output of \burst{} in Figure~\ref{fig:perdiff}.
+To further emphasize how accurately this 3-parameter model describes the neutrino distribution, we show the fractional difference between the best fit model for $\alpha$ and the output of \burst{} in Figure~\ref{fig:perdiff} and a comparison of the distribution function, the energy density, and the entropy density in Figure~\ref{fig:n_rho_s}.

 The quadratic model is particularly successful at describing the neutrino occupation probability after neutrinos have fully decoupled.
 At late times, each of $\alpha^{(f)}_0$, $1-\alpha^{(f)}_1$, and $\alpha^{(f)}_2$ have magnitude $\lesssim 10^{-3}$.
 We note, however, that even for small values for $\alpha_2^{(f)}$, at large $\epsilon$ the total $\alpha^{(f)}$ will become large in magnitude and negative in sign, giving unphysical occupation probabilities.
 As a result, we stress that our expansion in three parameters is a good fit for the $\epsilon$ range shown in Fig.\ \ref{fig:alpha_evolution_quadratic_fit}.
 This motivates a perturbative treatment of the deviation from an equilibrium Fermi-Dirac distribution that we will explore further in the next subsection.